-Christkindlmarket is the oldest market in the city, dating back to the 14th century (though it's one of nearly a dozen in Munich).
-A staggering array of booths line the streets leading to Marienplatz, where a 100-foot Christmas tree towers over the main square.
-Within the massive market is the Kripperlmarket, likely Germany's largest manger market.
+Though it's one of nearly a dozen in Munich, the Christkindlmarkt at Marienplatz is the original, dating back to the 14th century, making it one of the oldest in Germany.
+A staggering array of booths (over 130!) cover the square in the heart of its Old Town.
+Here, an almost 100-foot Christmas tree towers over it all, with the stunning neo-Gothic Town Hall and its charming Glockenspiel (a show of musical chimes and puppets) as its backdrop.
+Carolers and musicians also regularly entertain crowds from the balcony.
+Within the massive market, you'll also find the Kripperlmarket, likely Germany's largest manger market.
 Everything you could possibly want for a nativity scene is found at booths selling hundreds of tiny items, from donkeys to angels.
-From €2.90.

 Rothenburger Reiterlesmarkt — Rothenburg ob der Tauber